Lactation and Breastfeeding

-The Oxford Centre for the Endocrinology of Human Lactation (OCEHL), is based at the Women’s Centre, John Radcliffe Hospital and is led by Dr Fadil Hannan (Centre Director).
-OCEHL is funded by the Family Larsson Rosenquist Foundation and was established in 2019.
-OCEHL’s research focuses on the molecular endocrinology of lactation (the hormonal mechanisms or chemicals that control and regulate cells and organs in the production of breastmilk).
+The Larsson-Rosenquist Foundation Oxford Centre for the Endocrinology of Human Lactation (LRF OCEHL), is based at the Women’s Centre, John Radcliffe Hospital and is led by Prof Fadil Hannan (Centre Director).
+LRF OCEHL is funded by the Family Larsson Rosenquist Foundation and was established in 2019.
+LRF OCEHL’s research focuses on the molecular endocrinology of lactation (the hormonal mechanisms or chemicals that control and regulate cells and organs in the production of breastmilk).

 key aims of OCEHL

 - Scientific advancement - contributing cutting-edge scientific research on the molecular determinants of successful human milk production;

 - Academic collaboration - establishing strong collaborations with leading global institutions, developing large scale bio-repositories and contributing to this growing field of study;

 - Public engagement – appealing to and engaging with external public communities, particularly pregnant and new mothers potentially participating in the clinical studies.